We have courses available in Gagana Samoa, Lea Faka-Tonga, Cook Islands Māori and Vagahau Niue.

 “I chose to learn the Tongan language because I grew up around Tongan all my life being half Tongan.
 I heard it spoken.
 I've seen it written down, I've sung songs but never really knew the language, and so I wanted to study it.

-Opportunities where I've used my Pacific language skills are mostly in the classroom leaning the speeches.
+Opportunities where I've used my Pacific language skills are mostly in the classroom learning the speeches.
 I intend to do a speech at my father's upcoming 75th birthday.

 I enjoyed learning the culture and what things mean, I've grown up around terms and things that I didn't really understand, and now I have an understanding of those.